Azure/reliable-web-app-pattern-dotnet/workshop/7 - Performance Efficiency/README.md

     }
     ```

-1. If there is nothing in the `concertsJson` variable, and thus nothingn in the cache read the data from the database as normal.
-Put the existing data retrieval code inside an else statement:
+1. If there is nothing in the `concertsJson` variable, and thus nothing in the cache read the data from the database as normal.
+Look at the existing data retrieval code inside an else statement:

     ```csharp
     else